logiceditor-com/snabbswitch/src/apps/packet_filter/README.md

 ![PacketFilter](.images/PacketFilter.png)

-`PacketFilter` recieves packets on the `input` port and transmit conformant packets to the `output` port.
+`PacketFilter` receives packets on the `input` port and transmits conformant packets to the `output` port.

-Constructor of `PacketFilter` consumes a table which is a list of rules.
+Constructor of `PacketFilter` is configured by string, which must represent a valid Lua table constructor, actually list of rules.

 Rule may contains next fields:
 - `ethertype`, may be `ipv4` or `ipv6`, mandatory
 - `protocol`, may be `icmp`, `udp` or `tcp`, optional